Reiwa era: Events

 In September 2021, Suga announced he would not stand in the Liberal Democratic Party leadership election, effectively ending his term as prime minister.
 He was succeeded by Fumio Kishida who took office as prime minister on 4 October 2021.
 Kishida was elected leader of the ruling Liberal Democratic Party (LDP) a week prior.
 He was officially confirmed as the country's 100th prime minister following a parliamentary vote.

-In March 2022, a strong offshore earthquake near Fukushima killed 4, injured hundreds, and damaged the Shinkansen line in Tohoku.
+The first general election under the Reiwa era took place on 31 October 2021.
+The LDP retained its majority despite losing seats.

+In March 2022, Russian invasion of Ukraine caused Japan to join sanctions against Russia.
+Japan was the first Asian country to exert pressure on Russia.

-In July 2022, the former prime minister Shinzo Abe was assassinated by Tetsuya Yamagami in Nara.
+In July 2022, former prime minister Shinzo Abe was assassinated by Tetsuya Yamagami in Nara.
 By comparison, Japan had only 10 gun related deaths from 2017 to 2021 and 1 gun fatality in 2021.

-The 2022 Russian invasion of Ukraine caused Japan to join Western-led sanctions against Russia.
-Japan was the first Asian country to exert pressure on Russia.

-On December 16, 2022, the Second Kishida Cabinet announced a departure from Japan's defense-oriented policy by acquiring counterstrike capabilities and a defense budget increase to 2% of GDP by 2027.
+On 16 December 2022, Second Kishida Cabinet announced a departure from Japan's defense-oriented policy by acquiring counterstrike capabilities and a defense budget increase to 2% of GDP by 2027.
 This comes amidst growing security concerns over China, North Korea and Russia.
 This will make Japan the 3rd largest defense-spender (¥43 trillion ($315 billion) after the United States and China.

+On 1 January 2024, a magnitude 7.5 earthquake struck Ishikawa Prefecture in the Noto Peninsula, which killed 213 people and caused many more injuries.

+Following the 2024 Japanese slush fund scandal, Japanese Prime Minister Fumio Kishida warned that three factions of Liberal Democratic Party (Seiwa Seisaku Kenkyūkai, Kōchikai, and Shisuikai) all announced their intention to dissolve to form a war cabinet.
+However, several LDP lawmakers were indicted, including incumbent lawmakers Yasutada Ōno and Yaichi Tanigawa, who both resigned from the party following their indictments.
+Kishida became a controversial figure in Japanese politics, and due to his negative approval ratings, stepped down in September 2024 to be replaced as Prime Minister by Shigeru Ishiba.

+On 19 January 2024, Japan becomes the fifth country to successfully land on the surface of the Moon with the Smart Lander for Investigating Moon (SLIM) lunar lander mission.